 Learn how to play the opening.
 Common Opening Themes include:

-Learn to get the initiative and a head start on your opponent.
+Learn to get the initiative and get a head start on your opponent.

-Chess Tactics are the basis of chess play in the middlegame.
+Tactics are the basis of most chess play in the middlegame.
 A tactic is a short sequence of moves that creates a tangible gain either in material or checkmate.
 Common Tactical themes include:

-You need to do more than just tactical puzzles, you need to be good enough that you see them in your game.
+You need to do more than just tactical puzzles, you need to be good enough that you see them in your own games.
 You can't play what you don't see.

 Chess Strategy is a long term plan or idea which improves your position in the absence of playable tactics.
 Common strategical themes include:

 Every piece has strengths and weaknesses.
-Learn to place your pieces on their best squares to create winning tactics.
+Learn to place your pieces on their best squares to create a winning strategy.

-Chess Endgames If there isn't a checkmate in the middle of the game you can still win in the endgame when there are few pieces on the board and the strategy turns to Queening a pawn.
+Chess Endgames: If there isn't a checkmate in the middle of the game you can still win in the endgame when there are few pieces on the board and the strategy turns from checkmate or the winning of material to Queening a pawn.
 Common endgame ideas include:

 Learn how push your pawns through while blocking your opponent.